Hong Kong Railway Museum: Rolling stock

-There are also a pump trolley and a diesel-engined railcar.
+Railway inspection vehicles, specifically a pump trolley and diesel-engined railcar, are also on display at the museum.

-A 1:1 scale model of a non-refurbished East Rail line Metro Cammell EMU was once on display at the Museum, but was removed to make space for locomotive #51.
+A 1:1 scale model of a non-refurbished East Rail line Metro Cammell EMU was once on display at the Museum, but was removed in 2004 to make space for Sir Alexander.

+Transportation

+The museum is right in the middle between Tai Po Market and Tai Wo stations on the MTR.
+It accessible within walking distance northwest from Exit A2 of the former and southeast from Exit B of the latter.